BoleParty/SafeZoneAustralia/README.md

 After your changes you don`t need to encrypt the file again as the server will read the decrypted mission.sqm without any issues.

+In case you need help with installation process just contact me:

+info@tacongamingmilita.com or boleparty@tacongamingmilitia.com

 Regards
 BoleParty